sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 3. Provide support for exporting events to external gNMI clients via Subscribe
 4. Provide a structured format for event data with pre-defined schema with revisioning to handle future updates.
 5. Provide the ability to stream at the max of 10K events per second to external clients.
-6. Provide (TODO) 99.5% of reliability - From event generated to end client.

 # Problems to solve
 The external tools that monitor system health often use syslog messages to look for events that need alert raised.